paritytech/substrate/client/transaction-pool/README.md

 ## Suggestions & caveats

 1. The validity of transaction should not change significantly from block to block.
-I.e. changes in validity should happen predicatbly, e.g. `longevity` decrements by 1, `priority` stays the same, `requires` changes if transaction that provided a tag was included in block. `provides` does not change, etc.
+I.e. changes in validity should happen predicatably, e.g. `longevity` decrements by 1, `priority` stays the same, `requires` changes if transaction that provided a tag was included in block. `provides` does not change, etc.